FAQs

 Why color copies?

 To maintain artistic integrity and coherence of the huge collection of Fundred Dollar Bills, the templates should be consistent.
 By working with the color template made available by the project it will provide a uniform canvas for everyone’s creativity.
+In addition, the experience of drawing on a heavier weight paper, printed in color, reinforces that you are working on a precious object!

 I’m having trouble aligning the front and back of the template on my printer, any advice?